robot-lab/judyst-link-analysis/.github/ISSUE_TEMPLATE/idea_proposal.md

 ---
 name: Idea proposal
-about: " Suggest an idea for this project"
+about: Suggest an idea for this project

 ---